viperproject/gobra-book/src/01/loops-range.md

 ERROR Postcondition might not hold.
 Assertion !found ==> forall i int :: {arr[i]} 0 <= i && i < len(arr) ==> arr[i] != target might not hold.
 ```
-We have come across the pattern where the negation of the loop condition, combined with the invariant, often implies the postcondition.
+We have encountered a pattern in which the negation of the loop condition, combined with the invariant, often implies the postcondition.
 In a standard for loop, we can deduce that `i == len(arr)` holds after the final iteration.
-In the range version, however, `i` equals `len(arr) - 1` during the last iteration.
-Since the range version has no explicit loop condition, Gobra only _knows_ that `0 <= i && i < len(arr)` holds during the after iteration, which is insufficient to prove the postcondition.
+However, since the range version has no explicit loop condition, Gobra only _knows_ that `0 <= i && i < len(arr)` holds during and after iteration, which is insufficient to prove the postcondition.

 ## Helper loop variable from a `with` clause
 We can specify an additional loop variable `i0` defined using `with i0` after a `range` clause.
 The invariant `0 <= i0 && i0 <= len(arr)` holds, as does `i0 < len(arr) ==> i == i0`.
 Additionally, `i0` will be equal to `len(arr)` at the end of the loop.
 Thus, if we replace `i` with `i0` in the second invariant, Gobra can verify the postcondition.
-The invariant `0 <= i && i < len(arr)` can be removed, as it is implicitly understood by Gobra.
+The invariant `0 <= i && i < len(arr)` can even be omitted now.
 Our final verifying version is:
 ``` go verifies
 package main